 ABOUT THE BIG RED BIOSECURITY PROGRAM

-Incorporating biosecurity best practices is an essential element in preventing and controlling poultry diseases that impair bird health and profitability, but too often biosecurity measures are not put in place until after there has been an incident.
-Greater education and assistance will increase the adoption of biosecurity practices and thus decrease the risks of disease incidents.
-The Big Red Biosecurity Program for Poultry will provide the needed information.
+Incorporating biosecurity best practices is an essential element in preventing and controlling diseases that threaten animal and human health, as well as profitability.
+Too often, biosecurity measures are not put in place until after there has been an incident.
+The Big Red Biosecurity Program provides information and resources in an attempt to help producers be proactive rather than reactive.